Varbin/pep272-encryption/docs/tutorial.rst

 1. Project skeleton
 -------------------

-To begin, write import the most important pep272-encryption module:
+To begin, import the pep272-encryption module:

 ::